 According to Dr. Eric Topol, founder of the institute and one of the paper’s authors, “The range we found is extraordinarily high, that means the range of what can happen with SARS-CoV-2 is from no symptoms to [death].
 That’s not at all similar to any virus or pathogen we’ve experienced that has killing potential in the past.
 What we have here is an extraordinary spectrum, including this quiet, stealth mode of infecting somebody.”

-The authors of the study, Dr. Topol and Daniel Oran, based their conclusions on studies that took into account symptomatic and asymptomatic patients.
+The authors of the study, Dr. Topol and Daniel Oran, based their conclusions on diverse cohort studies that took into account symptomatic and asymptomatic patients.
 One of the results they studied was on the residents of a town called Vo, in Italy.

 Of the 2,300 people sampled in Vo, researchers found that 41% were asymptomatic.
 This means that asymptomatic carriers might have contributed to the spread of the virus in the area.